salierri/geltarapp/README.md

 npm start
 ```

-The server is listening on :4000 to incoming websockets by default
+The HTTP server is listening on :3001, and the websocket server on :4000 to incoming connections by default.

+This can be configured in the HTTP_PORT and WS_PORT env variable (or in `server/.env`) respectively.

 The server address must be set in a REACT_APP_URL env variable or in `client/.env`